joelparkerhenderson/wordbooks/pages/general-and-administrative-department/index.md

 * Information Technology: The G&A department manages the company's information technology (IT) systems and infrastructure, including hardware, software, networks, and security.

 * Administrative Services: The G&A department provides administrative support services, such as reception, mailroom, and office management.

-* Strategic Planning: The G&A department is involved in the company's strategic planning process, providing input and analysis on business decisions and potential risks.